 STEG is also focused around three cross-cutting issues that are simultaneously relevant to many areas of structural transformation, including the six research themes: gender, climate change and the environment, and inequality and inclusion.
-Research proposals speaking to these issues will receive particular consideration.
+Research proposals speaking to these issues in the context of structural transformation will receive particular consideration.

-More information on research themes and cross-cutting issues can be found in upcoming Research Strategy, available at the bottom of this page.
+More information on research themes and cross-cutting issues can be found in the STEG Research Strategy, available at the bottom of this page.

 In principle, LRGs cover the same substantive areas, questions, and methodologies as SRGs.
 However, they are meant for projects, which have greater financial needs due to, for example, greater time requirements, data or research assistance costs.
 Commensurate with these greater budgets, they are expected to produce either multiple outputs or more fundamental contributions.

 Find our open and upcoming LRG funding calls here.

 Country and Policy Relevance